home-assistant/home-assistant.io/source/_components/zone.markdown

 ## {% linkable_title Home zone %}

-If no configuration is given, the `zone` component will create a zone for home.
+If no configuration is given, the `zone` integration will create a zone for home.
 This zone will use location provided in the `configuration.yaml` file and have a radius of 100 meters.
 To override this, create a zone configuration and name it **'Home'**.

 <p class='note'>
 Devices that are in the zone **'Home'** will not appear on the map in the Home Assistant UI.